dpouris/goster/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more information.

 ## License

 Goster is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

-By emphasizing the features, providing a quick start guide, and linking to more detailed documentation and examples, this README aims to engage users and encourage them to try Goster.